sydrawat01/algorithms/README.md

 ## Leetcode Solutions

-Below are some Leetode problems that are solved using Java.
+Below are some LeetCode problems that are solved using Java.
 These are divided into easy, medium and hard problems for better classification.

 Long way to go!